-More formally, for a given $m \in V$ and estimator $\hat \Gamma$ of the variogram matrix $\Gamma$, consider an arbitrary algorithm $\cA$, called base learner in what follows, that takes the submatrix $\hat \Sigma^{(m)}_{\setminus m, \setminus m}$, $\hat\Sigma^{(m)} := \varphi_m(\hat \Gamma)$, as input and returns an estimator of the set of non-zero entries of $\Theta^{(m)}_{\setminus m, \setminus m}$.
-The output of this algorithm, denoted by $\hat Z^{(m)}$, will be represented as a $(d-1) \times (d-1)$ matrix with entries $1$ in positions where $\Theta^{(m)}_{\setminus m, \setminus m}$ is estimated to be non-zero, and entries $0$ elsewhere.
-This matrix is assumed to be symmetric.
 Two examples of possible base learner algorithms are neighborhood selection \citep{MB06} and graphical lasso \citep{YL2007, FHT2008}; they are formally introduced in Section~\ref{sec:sparse} below.
 The base learner $\cA$ may require the choice of tuning parameters, as is the case for neighborhood selection and the graphical lasso, which can be fixed or data-dependent.

+We note that neighborhood selection and graphical lasso are just two possible base learners and that a variety of alternative estimation methods exists.
+To keep the discussion concise, we focus on these two procedures since they are the easiest to describe, are simpler computationally due to the convexity of the penalty, and only require a single tuning parameter.

 Augmenting the matrix $\hat Z^{(m)}$ with a row and column of zeros in the $m$th position, we obtain a $d \times d$ matrix $\tilde Z^{(m)}$.
 The entries of $\tilde Z^{(m)}$ outside its $m$th row and column are now considered as votes in favor or against certain edges in the graph $G$.
 Running the algorithm for each $m \in V$ results in $d$ such matrices.
-Those are then combined into a final graph estimator $\hat G = (V, \hat E)$ using majority voting: an edge $(i,j)$, $i\neq j$, is included in the final graph if and only if a 1 appears in position $(i, j)$ of more than half of the $d-2$ matrices $\tilde Z^{(m)}$, $m \notin \{i, j\}$.
+Those are then combined into a final graph estimator $\hat G = (V, \hat E)$ using majority voting: an edge $(i,j)$, $i\neq j$, is included in the final graph if and only if a $1$ appears in position $(i, j)$ of more than half of the $d-2$ matrices $\tilde Z^{(m)}$, $m \notin \{i, j\}$.